yuryybk/objc_dep/README.md

 #### 3. Use advanced viewer for analysis

-To overview graph structure i recomend to use [Gephi](https://gephi.org/).
+To overview graph structure i highly recommend to use [Gephi](https://gephi.org/).

 # License